Pay Per View Difficult for Cable TV Operators, MultiChoice, Others Tell Senate

 Deji Elumoye and Sunday Aborisade, Abuja

-Stakeholders including a major cable television firm in the country, MutiChoice Nigeria, have told the Senate that the pay per view model being canvassed in some quarters, as against the current monthly billing, is not feasible.
+Stakeholders including a major cable television firm in the country, MutiChoice Nigeria, yesterday told the Senate that the pay per view model being canvassed in some quarters, as against the current monthly billing, was not feasible.

-They made their submissions at a one-day public hearing organised by the Senate ad hoc Committee investigating Pay-tv hikes and demand the pay-per view subscription model in Nigeria.
+They made their submissions at a one-day public hearing organised by the Senate adhoc Committee investigating Pay-tv hikes and demand for the pay-per view subscription model in Nigeria.

 In his presentation, the Chief Executive Officer, MultiChoice Nigeria, John Ugbe, said several legal and legislative moves made to compel the firm to operate per view model did not work because it was not feasible.